How to Differentiate the Same Experiment for Multiple Grades and Abilities

 Adjusting an experiment for several grades and ability levels helps

-- students to all have a positive experience.
+- students have a positive experience.

 - students progress in their scientific process skills.